Amsterdam/design-system/packages/css/src/components/form-error-list/README.md

 For questions that require a user to select one or more options from a list using Radios or Checkboxes, link to the `id` of first Radio or Checkbox.

-## Where to put the error summary
+## Where to put the Form Error List

-Put the error summary at the top of the main container, outside of the `<form>`-tag.
+Put the Form Error List at the top of the main container, outside of the `<form>`-tag.
 If your page includes breadcrumbs or a back link, place it below these, but above the `<h1>`.

 ## Relevant WCAG requirements